 From the New Yorker to the LA Times, critics have voted a movie– Spike Lee’s Chi-Raq– the best of 2015.
 Richard Brody calls it “a latter-day masterwork,” and it also won his vote for the best screenplay of the year.
 A biting social commentary based on Aristophanes’ Lysistrata, Chi-Raq is set in Chicago and was co-written by Lawrence’s own Kevin Willmott.

 Kevin graciously sent us a list of 10 books that influence him in all of his films.
 It should come as no surprise that the man’s a scholar– so much so, that LPL doesn’t own any of his selections.
 But you can always find them through our interlibrary loan service.
-Catch Kevin’s films CSA, The Only Good Indian, and Jayhawkers while you wait.
+Catch Kevin’s films CSA, opens a new window, The Only Good Indian, opens a new window, and Jayhawkers, opens a new window while you wait.
 Those we have.

 Here are Kevin Willmott’s top ten books: